This article includes the following:

 Crossfading between audio clips with the Editing Tool

+Crossfades can be created between material where two clips meet.
+Do this to blend or smooth the transition between edits or clips.
 To see the Crossfade Editing Tool, hover your cursor over the vertical center of the boundary where two clips meet, or on the vertical center of the edge of one clip if you are crossfading across a gap.
-Crossfades can be created between material where two clips meet.
 In addition, if there is sufficient material to the right of the left clip, and to the left of the right clip, crossfades can be created across a gap.
 Such a crossfade reveals trimmed audio to accommodate the crossfade.
 It is also possible to create a crossfade where only one of the two clips has material.
 In this case, the crossfade is adjusted to accommodate the clip that does not have material available.
 You can adjust the start, end, and center point of the crossfade after the crossfade is created, and you can adjust the crossfade slope.

 Crossfade tool at clip boundary